pret/pokecrystal/docs/bugs_and_glitches.md

 	set TRANS_STRONGER_F, e
 ```

 That's all we need to fix transitions for wild battles, but `wBattleMonLevel` isn't populated correctly for trainer battles.
-We need to add some code to fix that, and the best place for it is at the bottom of [engine/battle/read_trainer_party.asm](/engine/battle/read_trainer_party.asm), replacing the unused `Function39990`.
+We need to add some code to fix that, and the best place for it is at the bottom of [engine/battle/read_trainer_party.asm](/engine/battle/read_trainer_party.asm).

 ```asm
 SetTrainerBattleLevel: